rishita06ig/Spotify-Clone/README.md

 # Spotify-Clone

-This is a music app , clone of spotify made with help of CodeWithHarry's sigma web development course
+This is a music app , clone of spotify made with help of CodeWithHarry's sigma web development course.